johnwils/meteor-react-material-template/README.md

 These tests appear live in-browser for debugging.

 ### CI
-CircleCI is used for continuous integration
+GitHub Actions are used for continuous integration

 To run CI tests:

 ```
-npm run test:e2e:ci
+npm run test:ci
 ```

-These tests run in headless mode.
+These tests run unit, server and e2e tests in headless mode.

 ## ESLint